MetaGuide: Collimation and Guiding

 Integrated with NINA and Sequence Generator Pro

-Easily controlled from other apps, including Python, via windows messaging
+Easily controlled from other apps, including Python

 Automatic handling of meridian flip